-Establishments engaged in providing structural or mechanical motor vehicle (including automobile or boat) repair, washing, or service.
+Establishments engaged in providing structural or mechanical motor vehicle (including automobile or boat) repair, washing, or towing for service, or service.

 Motor Vehicle Sales

 Establishments engaged in sale of motor vehicles.

 Filling Stations

 Any lot or parcel of land or portion thereof used partly or entirely for storing or dispensing flammable liquids, combustible liquids, liquefied flammable gas, or flammable gas into the fuel tanks of motor vehicles.